zekaryas1/notes/docs/Frameworks/React/More on React.md

 ```

 - using suspense with lazy loading
-	- you can use Suspense with lazy loading to show loading when using Heavy components i.e Map and Markdown
+	- you can use Suspense with lazy loading to show loading when using Heavy components i.e. Map and Markdown

 ```jsx
 const MarkdownPreview = lazy(() => delayForDemo(import('./MarkdownPreview.js')));